-Unfortunately, “cheap and convenient” has seen processed food skyrocket in the last half century.
-A recent study found the average U.S. adult eats 60 per cent “ultra-processed” food daily.
-In Canada, processed food now makes up 60 per cent of family food purchases.
+Unfortunately, “cheap and convenient” has seen processed food skyrocket in the last half century, despite how terrible it is for our health.
+In fact, one study found the average American adult eats 60 per cent “ultra-processed” food daily.
+And in Canada, processed food now makes up 60 per cent of family food purchases.

 Luckily, when you quit sugar, you naturally quit the processed stuff and JERF (Just Eat Real Food!).
 This simple philosophy underpins everything we do.

 1. KISS (keep it simple stupid).

 Choose real food with the least number of ingredients.
 If it doesn’t need an ingredients list even better (when was the last time you saw one on fresh broccoli?).

 Focus on local, seasonal fare; it’s all about quality not quantity.
 Remember: simple doesn’t have to be bland and boring (Exhibit A: our One-Pan Turmeric Chicken Drumsticks).